Skip to content

 • Pilot readiness reporting: scoped JSON/Markdown/CSV readiness exports now exist for bounded A6/A16 follow-through without mutating curated service data

-• French service-data gaps: access_script_fr, hours_text_fr, eligibility_notes_fr, and synthetic_queries_fr remain incomplete
+• French service-data gaps: runtime hardening is complete, but governed content follow-through still remains for access_script_fr, hours_text_fr, eligibility_notes_fr, and synthetic_queries_fr

 • Offline: PWA with IndexedDB fallback, background sync, and snapshot-age/stale-data messaging on offline surfaces